jesscss/jess/README.md

 Right now, this work is experimental and is a work-in-progress

+## The Elevator Pitch
+"Just like React updates the DOM, Jess updates the CSS OM."

 ## The Theory
 Frameworks like Svelte compile HTML-like syntax into framework-less runtime libs.

-## Application
 Jess would do the same for CSS by compiling a CSS-like language into a framework-less runtime that _creates_ CSS, rather than outputting only CSS.

 ## The Need
 One of the biggest needs is a declarative / cross-framework design language that handles things like: